Ridwan05/AltSchool-Cloud-Exercise/Laravel project/README.md

 # Laravel Realworld Project

-## In this exercise, I cloned a Laravel project and deployed it to Debian 11, running on a virtual machine on Digiatl Ocean.
+## In this exercise, I cloned a Laravel project and deployed it to Debian 11, running on a virtual machine on Digital Ocean.

 - Created Debian 11 droplet with ssh access, on DigitalOcean `ssh root@ip...`